-ID % complete (time) % complete (emissions) Comment Abs1 46.2% 59% NORDEN aims at reducing the relative CO2 emissions from dry cargo vessels by 25% by 2020 compared to the 2007 level, and from tankers by 25% by 2020 compared to the 2007 level.
+ID % complete (time) % complete (emissions) Comment Abs1 53.3% 28.1% NORDEN aims at reducing the relative CO2 emissions from dry cargo vessels by 25% by 2020 compared to the 2007 level, and from tankers by 25% by 2020 compared to the 2007 level.
 Out of the 25%,15% should be a result of technical improvements and 10% a result of speed reduction.
 This target is in line with the target set by the Danish Shipowners' Association.
 In order to assess how close NORDEN is to reaching this target, we use the International Maritime Organisation's (IMO) Energy Efficiency Operational Indicator (EEOI) when calculating our CO2 emissions.
 The EEOI enables us to compare our yearly CO2 reduction regardless of changes in the fleet size, as EEOI is defined as CO2 emitted per metric ton of cargo transported, per nautical miles sailed.
-In 2013, NORDEN reduced CO2 emissions by 23% for owned tankers and by 12.5% for owned dry cargo vessels.
-The reduction of CO2 emissions is a result of a combination of various focus

-ID % complete (time) % complete (emissions) Comment areas and activities: the initiatives included in NORDEN's Climate Action Plan (technical improvements), right steaming and virtual arrival voyages (speed optimisation) and investments in fuel efficient vessels (maintaining a young and modern fleet).
+In 2014, NORDEN reduced CO2 emissions by 18.8 % for owned tankers and by 2.1 % for owned dry cargo vessels.
+The reduction of CO2 emissions is a result of a combination of various focus areas and activities: the initiatives included in NORDEN's Climate Action Plan (technical improvements), right steaming and virtual arrival voyages (speed optimisation) and investments in fuel efficient vessels (maintaining a young and modern fleet).